shehab400/analytics_cup_analyst/README.md

 ## Potential Audience

-This solution is designed for football analysts and data scientists working with SkillCorner tracking data, performance and opposition analysts seeking automated play pattern discovery, and researchers applying time-series similarity methods to football analytics.
+This solution is designed for football analysts, coaches, and data scientists working with tracking/events data, performance and opposition analysts seeking automated play pattern discovery, and researchers applying time-series similarity methods to football analytics.